shurinov/mon_umee/readme.md

 sudo systemctl status influxdb
 ```

-Setup database (replacing the passwords in the example with your own more secure ones):
+Setup database (change the passwords given in the example on more secure ones):
 ```
 influx
 > create database umeemetricsdb